michbx/p2pFiat/README.md

 [TenTenOne](https://github.com/itchysats/10101) seems to be the most advanced implementation of DLC contracts on the lightning network.

 On November 28, 2022, Crypto Garage announced the [first lightning channel embedding a DLC](https://medium.com/crypto-garage/dlc-on-lightning-cb5d191f6e64).

+This project previously mentioned a potential role of [RGB](https://www.youtube.com/watch?v=Uy-JH7eOkk4) or [Taro](https://lightning.engineering/posts/2022-9-28-taro-launch/) - the ability to leverage any of these wonderful protocols will depend on the ability to trustlessly mint DLC assets - to potentially allow them to travel more easily over the LN - alternatively, in an MVP, a fiat stability holder who wants to make a payment, would settle part of their DLC and make the payment in the equivalent satoshi value.
+The receiver has the opportunity to establish fiat stability if they want using the same DLC mechanism.

 # Decentralised oracles